sensu/sensu-docs/content/sensu-go/6.5/api/pipeline-resource.md

 ---
-title: "Pipelines (resource) API"
+title: "Pipeline resource API"
-description: "The Sensu pipelines API provides HTTP access to pipeline data.
+description: "The Sensu pipeline resource API provides HTTP access to pipeline data.
 This reference includes examples for returning lists of pipelines, creating a Sensu pipeline, and more.
 Read on for the full reference."
 api_title: "Pipelines (resource) API"
 type: "api"
 version: "6.5"